cc-dev-65535/mkdocs/docs/index.md

 ### **Interactions**
 When text is **bolded**, it indicates something you can interact with.
 For example, you may *click* on **Confirm**.
 ### *Sections*
-When refering to section headings in text, they will also be italicized.
+When referring to section headings, they will also be italicized.
 For example, the section *Importing and Exporting Profiles* follows this section.

 ## Instructions Overview
 These instructions will teach you all about